 So, you’ve been in Japan for a while now, you’ve seen the ancient shrines, the aging temples, the towering pagodas.
 Beautiful relics of a time gone by preserved through blood, sweat and tears to keep their memory alive.
 Yet, what are they for?
 Who do they represent?
-Why were they built? and for whom?
+Why were they built?
+And for whom?
+That’s where Japanese mythology comes in.

 This article will be giving a comprehensive overview of Japanese Mythology, its main points of intrigue, its main kami, 神 (gods), and other key parts that I believe are integral to the story of Japanese mythology.